Wooden Pallets For Sale

 Barnes & Woodhouse sell custom-built wooden pallets to trade and the public.
 We’ve refined and developed our processes over 50 years, becoming leading manufacturers in the process.
 From our warehouse in Middlesborough, we can design and build wooden pallets of all sizes, to fit your purposes.

-Get in touch with us using the contact form or call us on 01642 224092 to find out how we can help you today.
+Send us a message or call us on 01642 224092 to find out how we can help you today.

 Bespoke Wooden Pallets